Pressy Button

 Pressy Button or Pressy is a programmable button that can be inserted into the headphone socket of a smartphone or tablet and used as an extra button to perform tasks on the device.
-It is also dubbed as the almighty Android button.

 A Kickstarter campaign was launched in August 2013 to raise funds for Pressy.
 The campaign ended on October 15 with a total of $695,138 pledged.
 The devices were expected to be shipped out by April 2014, but Pressy was delayed and released in July 2014.

 Background

 Funding

 The Kickstarter campaign of Pressy was launched on August 29, 2013 with a stated goal of securing a funding of $40,000 in 47 days.
 After being featured on multiple blogs and media outlets, the Kickstarter campaign went viral.
 Pressy surpassed the $40,000 goal in less than 24 hours and acquired more than four-times of its goal in two days.
 The campaign closed on October 15 with a total of $695,138 pledged from 28,818 backers.

 For a $17 pledge, donors were offered the button and the application, and for a pledge of $25, a choice of colors with a keyring storage sheath was offered.
 Those who pledged $45 would receive a gold-coated Pressy button with a matching keyring holder.
 A special pledge of $1000 was available for developers that would allow them API implementation.
 By the end of the campaign, there was only one backer for the $1,000 pledge.